Comparing first and second mortgage terms in Australia

 Equity release

-Whether the first mortgage is with a bank or a private lender, second mortgage loans in Australia are typically used to release further equity out of an asset.
+Whether the first mortgage is with a bank or a private lender, second mortgages in Australia are typically used to release further equity out of an asset.
 This is critical if a borrower needs funding for business purposes, is looking to purchase an investment property or do a property development.

 Second mortgage mechanisms for equity release

-Generally speaking, there are two methods by which equity in an asset is provided to a borrower using a second mortgage loan
+Generally speaking, there are two methods by which equity in an asset is provided to a borrower using a second mortgage loan.

 Cash via a second mortgage private loan